 Public Liability Claims Examples

-A horse trainer works on a five-acre plot connected to a neighbouring orchard.
+- A horse trainer works on a five-acre plot connected to a neighbouring orchard.
 A horse breaks free and tramples a full acre of newly planted seedlings.
 The trainer is responsible for the seedlings.

-Injuries from falling objects that occur on your property are claimable.
-Even non-customers who walk by your property could open a claim.
+- Injuries from falling objects that occur on your property are claimable.
+Even non-customers who walk by your property could open a public liability claim.
 A member of the general public who walks by a construction site and is hit by a falling hammer, for example, can open a claim against the construction company.